Dover Demon

-The Dover Demon is a creature reportedly sighted in the town of Dover, Massachusetts on April 21 and April 22, 1977.
+The Dover Demon is a creature reportedly sighted on April 21–22, 1977, in Dover, Massachusetts, a town about 15 mi southwest of downtown Boston.

 Sightings

-17-year-old William "Bill" Bartlett claimed that while driving on April 21, 1977, he saw a large-eyed creature "with tendril-like fingers" and glowing eyes on top of a broken stone wall on Farm Street in Dover, Massachusetts.
+17-year-old William "Bill" Bartlett claimed that while driving on April 21, 1977, he saw a creature "about 4 feet tall with glowing orange eyes and no nose or mouth in a watermelon-shaped head" on top of a broken stone wall on Farm Street in Dover, Massachusetts.
 15-year-old John Baxter reported seeing a similar creature on Miller Hill Road the same evening.
 Another 15-year-old, Abby Brabham, claimed to have seen the creature the following night on Springdale Avenue.

 The teenagers all drew sketches of the alleged creature.
 Bartlett wrote on his sketch, "I, Bill Bartlett, swear on a stack of Bibles that I saw this creature."
-According to the Boston Globe, "the locations of the sightings, plotted on a map, lay in a straight line over 2 miles".
+According to a local news report, "the locations of the sightings, plotted on a map, lay in a straight line over 2 mile".
+The sightings were not made public until the first half of May.
+At that time, a local "investigator of unexplained phenomenon" noted similarities to creatures in the Kelly–Hopkinsville encounter of 1955.
+Even though none of the witnesses reported seeing a UFO, the sightings were also investigated by the Mutual UFO Network and associated groups.

+Possible explanations

-Some suggested that the creature may have been a foal, newborn elk or a moose calf.
-Police told the Associated Press that creatures reported by the teenagers "were probably nothing more than a school vacation hoax."
+It has been suggested that the creature may have been a foal or a moose calf.